daniloster/performance-javascript-patterns/README.md

-### I realy hope you guys enjoyed and share!
+### I really hope you guys enjoyed and, please, share it!
 Let's collaborate!
 If everybody knows how to improve performance on the web, we will have a better UX while using some websites/webapp.

 ## Cheers